 1. Warsaw

-With prestigious institutions such as the University of Warsaw, Warsaw University of Technology, Warsaw School of Economics, Medical University of Warsaw, and Warsaw University of Life Sciences, there is no doubt that Warsaw is one of the best cities to study in Poland.
+With well-known institutions such as the University of Warsaw, Warsaw University of Technology, Warsaw School of Economics, Medical University of Warsaw, and Warsaw University of Life Sciences, there is no doubt that Warsaw is one of the best cities to study in Poland.

 2. Kraków